-An assault or other forms of sexual misconduct should be reported to the university Police Department (801-585-2677), the Office of Equal Opportunity (801-581-8365), and/or the Dean of Students Office (801-581-7066) and/or to the Housing and Residential Education Office (801-587-2002).
+the Dean of Students Office (801-581-7066) and/or to the Housing and Residential Education Office (801-587-2002).
 Filing a report ensures that the victim of sexual misconduct receives the necessary medical treatment and tests at no expense to the victim.
 It also provides for the opportunity to timely collect evidence helpful in a prosecution which cannot be obtained later.
-Finally, reporting will make the victim aware of resources available for confidential counseling from counselors specially trained in the area of sexual assault crisis intervention speaking to these counsellors unless disclosure is specifically required by law (e.g., reports of child abuse).
+Finally, reporting will make the victim aware of resources available for confidential counseling from counselors specially trained in the area of sexual assault crisis intervention

-An assault or other form of sexual misconduct may also be reported to a university professional or pastoral counselor such as the University Counseling Center, Women's Resource Center, Center for Student Wellness, or with the University's Victim Advocate.
-Confidentiality will be honored when
+An assault or other form of sexual misconduct may also be reported to a university professional or pastoral counselor such as the University Counseling Center, Women's Resource Center, Center for Student Wellness Victim/Survivor Advocacy program.
+Confidentiality will be honored when speaking to these counsellors unless disclosure is specifically required by law (e.g., reports of child abuse).